vert-x/mod-lang-clojure/docs/core_manual_clojure.md

                         :default "error.html"))))))
         (http/listen 8080))

-There's also a version of `send-file` which takes the name of a file to serve if the specified file cannot be found:
+There's also a variant of `send-file` which takes the name of a file to serve if the specified file cannot be found:

     (http/send-file response (str "web/" file) "handler_404.html")